-- A. Excessive clearing of existing, mature vegetation is discouraged.
-Specimen trees, particularly within groups of mature vegetation, should be preserved and incorporated into the design of the development.
-All Specimen Trees within 10 feet of any proposed septic fields shall be preserved. - B. Mass grading of sites should be avoided.
+- (a) Excessive clearing of existing, mature vegetation is discouraged.
+Specimen trees, particularly within groups of mature vegetation, should be preserved and incorporated into the design of the development. - (b) Mass grading of sites should be avoided.
 Proposed development should be designed in a manner that works with the topographic form of the site.
-If large expanses of significant topographic change exist, the type of proposed development in such areas should be appropriate to the landform to avoid grading that significantly alters the landscape. - C. A variety of best management practices are encouraged to address stormwater drainage and runoff management.
+If large expanses of significant topographic change exist, the type of proposed development in such areas should be appropriate to the landform to avoid grading that significantly alters the landscape. - (c) A variety of best management practices are encouraged to address stormwater drainage and runoff management.
 Best management practices include tools and techniques related to paving, channeling, storage, and filtration.
 Large detention ponds are discouraged as the sole means of stormwater management unless such ponds can be designed in a naturalistic manner that complements the development and is part of a usable public space network.
-In general, stormwater drainage facilities shall not be viewable from public spaces, unless the facility is designed in such a way that it becomes an attractive landscaping or water feature, such as a rain garden.

-Commented [AYG1]: Please Review.
-Staff is unsure whether requiring this is practical.

-Commented [AYG2]: Please review this language

-- D. Appropriate stormwater management tools will depend on the geological characteristics of the site as well as local and state requirements, but the following tools shall be considered:
+Appropriate stormwater management tools will depend on the geological characteristics of the site and local and state requirements, but the following tools shall be considered:

-- 1. Paving
+1. Paving

-- a) Crushed stone/gravel (driveways, alleys, parking areas)

-- b) Concrete/asphalt/stone paver blocks

-- c) Grassed cellular plastic/concrete (driveways, alleys, parking areas)

-- d) Pervious asphalt/concrete
+- a.
+Crushed stone/gravel (driveways, alleys, parking areas) - b.
+Concrete/asphalt/stone paver blocks - c.
+Grassed cellular plastic/concrete (driveways, alleys, parking areas) - d.
+Pervious asphalt/concrete

-- 2. Channeling
+2. Channeling

-- a) Vegetative/stone swale Residential
+- a.
+Vegetative/stone swale Residential

-- b) French drain Commercial / Mixed-Use
+- b.
+French drain Commercial / Mixed-Use

-- c) Planting strip trench Residential
+- c.
+Planting strip trench Residential

-- d) Sculpted watercourse Commercial / Mixed-Use
+- d.
+Sculpted watercourse Commercial / Mixed-Use

-- 3. Storage
+3. Storage

-- a) Retention hollow Commercial / Mixed-Use
+- a.
+Retention hollow Commercial / Mixed-Use

-- b) Flowing park Commercial / Mixed Use
+- b.
+Flowing park Commercial / Mixed Use

-- c) Landscaped/grated tree well Residential
+- c.
+Landscaped/grated tree well Residential

-- 4. Filtration
+4. Filtration

-- d) Constructed wetland
+- a.
+Constructed wetland

-- e) Bio-retention swale
+- b.
+Bio-retention swale

-- f) Purification biotope
+- c.
+Purification biotope

-- g) Green finger/roof
+- d.
+Green finger/roof

-- h) Rain garden
+- e.
+Rain garden

-III.
+vi.
 Utilities